-"The Occident's pioneering status, its continuity (particularly during six years when there were no other American Jewish journals) and its broad subject content make it invaluable 'not only as an intellectual biography of its editor but [as] the most important record of American Jewish life in the middle decades of the nineteenth century."
-(Ibid. page 1045)
+"The Occident's pioneering status, its continuity (particularly during six years when there were no other American Jewish journals) and its broad subject content make it invaluable 'not only as an intellectual biography of its editor but [as] the most important record of American Jewish life in the middle decades of the 19th century.' " (Goldman, Hebrew Printing in America, 1735-1926.)